dotnet/docs-maui/docs/user-interface/fonts.md

 :::image type="content" source="media/fonts/font-image-source.png" alt-text="Screenshot of three font icons.":::

-Alternatively, you can display a font icon with the [`Fontmage`](xref:Microsoft.Maui.Controls.Xaml.FontImageExtension) markup extension.
+Alternatively, you can display a font icon with the [`FontImage`](xref:Microsoft.Maui.Controls.Xaml.FontImageExtension) markup extension.
 For more information, see [Load a font icon](~/user-interface/controls/image.md#load-a-font-icon).